crazyantlabs/sftptogo-docs/docs/security/using-ssh-key-authentication.md

 SFTP To Go accepts PEM formatted RSA, ECDSA, and ED25519 keys.
 If you have an SSH2 public key, you will have to [convert it](../questions-and-answers/ssh2).

-If you don't have a private/public key pair, generate a key pair on your local machine (See [here](https://sftptogo.com/blog/how-to-create-ssh-keys-on-windows-10/) for help).
-They should begin with 'ssh-rsa', 'ecdsa-sha2-nistp256', 'ecdsa-sha2-nistp384', 'ecdsa-sha2-nistp521', or 'ssh-ed25519'.
+If you don't have a private/public key pair, generate a key pair on your local machine.
+On Linux or Mac open a terminal, type in `ssh-keygen` and follow the on-screen instructions.
+See [here](https://sftptogo.com/blog/how-to-create-ssh-keys-on-windows-10/) for more information on how to create SSH keys in Windows 10 and above.
+The keys should begin with 'ssh-rsa', 'ecdsa-sha2-nistp256', 'ecdsa-sha2-nistp384', 'ecdsa-sha2-nistp521', or 'ssh-ed25519'.

 To connect using public key authentication, first add a public key to the credentials you'd like to use: